Structure theorem for projective klt pairs with nef anti-canonical divisor: Introduction

 \subsection{Projective klt pairs with nef anti-log canonical divisor}

-In this paper, we establish a structure theorem for projective klt pairs with nef anti-log canonical divisor (see {\hyperref[thm-main]{Theorem \ref*{thm-main}}}), which naturally generalizes Cao-H\"oring's structure theorem for smooth projective varieties and Hacon-$\mathrm{M^{c}}$Kernan's result for the rational connectedness of varieties of weak Fano type.
-Moreover, our structure theorem reduces the structure problem to the singular Beauville-Bogomolov decomposition for klt Calabi-Yau varieties.
+In this paper, we establish a structure theorem for projective klt pairs with nef anti-log canonical divisor (see {\hyperref[thm-main]{Theorem \ref*{thm-main}}}), which naturally generalizes Cao-H\"oring's structure theorem for smooth projective varieties and Hacon-$\mathrm{M^{c}}$Kernan's result for varieties of weak Fano type.
+Moreover, our structure theorem reduces some problems on the structure of klt pairs with nef anti-log canonical divisor to the singular Beauville-Bogomolov decomposition for klt Calabi-Yau varieties.